What Is Chinese Sticky Rice? (Do you like it)

 What Kind Of Rice Is Chinese Sticky Rice?

 Sticky rice is simply the type of rice that becomes sticky when cooked.
-There are many varieties including glutinous rice, jasmine rice, and sushi rice.
+Sticky rice is also called glutinous rice, There are many varieties including glutinous rice, jasmine rice, and sushi rice.
 All three of them while sticky are different.
 Jasmine rice for example is sweeter and more fragrant compared to glutinous rice and is grown in Thailand, Vietnam, and Cambodia.

 In China sticky rice often refers to glutinous rice.
 The term glutinous comes from the sticky glue-like nature of the rice and not because the rice contains any gluten, which it does not.
 Also known as sweet or waxy rice, glutinous rice comes in many varieties including long-grain and short-grain.